DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-rainbacani/README.md

 |     ∃xP(x)   |   P(x) is false for every x   |

--I also learned this week about **Predicate Logic**
+- I also learned this week about **Predicate Logic**
 - **Predicate logic** concerned its internal structure in terms of *subject* and *predicate*.
--Lastly, I've learned the terminologies for Rules of Inference:
+- Lastly, I've learned the terminologies for Rules of Inference:
--Argument - a sequence of statements that ends with a conclusion.
+- Argument - a sequence of statements that ends with a conclusion.
--Ex. (p1 ∧ p2 ∧ p3 ... ∧ pn) → q
+- Ex. (p1 ∧ p2 ∧ p3 ... ∧ pn) → q
---Where (p1 ∧ p2 ∧ p3 ... ∧ pn) are the premises and q is the conclusion
+-- Where (p1 ∧ p2 ∧ p3 ... ∧ pn) are the premises and q is the conclusion
--Valid - The conclusion of he argument must follow from the true of the preceding statements of the argument.
+- Valid - The conclusion of he argument must follow from the true of the preceding statements of the argument.
--Ex. (p1 ∧ p2 ∧ p3 ... ∧ pn) → q is TAUTOLOGY
+- Ex. (p1 ∧ p2 ∧ p3 ... ∧ pn) → q is TAUTOLOGY
--Tautology- A statement is ALWAYS true
+- Tautology- A statement is ALWAYS true
--Fallacy - Invalid argument.
+- Fallacy - Invalid argument.

 ##Week 3
--There are **tools** that can be valid argumaents in propositional logic.
+- There are **tools** that can be valid argumaents in propositional logic.
   - Truth Table (for less variables)
   - Logical equivalences
   - Quantifiers